UiL-OTS-labs/jspsych-spr-mw/README.md

 The **id** (which you assign in `stimulus.js`) of the stimulus identifies 1 specific stimulus from your list.
-It is typically 1 to n, where n is the number of stimuli in your list.
+It is typically 1 to n, where n is the number of items in your list.

 The **item_type** is added to the output, also defined by you in `stimuli.js`.
 In contrast the item_type of the fixation cross is always ```FIX_CROSS```.

-**uil_save** is added to the the output variables to indicate whether the this json opbject or one line in the output of the csv is worth saveing, in other words is really mandatory for the analysis of your experiment.
+**uil_save** is added to the output variables to indicate whether this json opbject or one line in the output of the csv is worth saving, in other words is really mandatory for the analysis of your experiment.
 If it is defined for a trial it is either true or false - a boolean.
-You can use this boolean in order to filter your data.
-You can first check whether the uil_save is set and if it is set, you can examine whether is is true and if not, just throw the row-in-the-csv or JSON object away.
+You can use this boolean to filter your data.
+You can first check whether the uil_save is set and if it is set, you can examine whether it is true and if not, just throw the row-in-the-csv or JSON object away.

 ### question stimulus
-The question stimulus is a 'html-button-response' type of stimulus from the information of [jspsych output][1] you should be able to figure out what jsPsych adds for each trial.
+The question stimulus is a 'html-button-response' type of stimulus.
+From the information of [jspsych output][1] you should be able to figure out what jsPsych adds for each trial.
 In addition to what jsPsych adds, we add the following output variables: